-Calma Wellbeing is run by Rick Hughes and Kirsty Blain who pull together their 50 years' cumulative experience for the exclusive benefit of you, our clients.
+Calma Wellbeing is run by Kirsty Hughes (nee Blain) and Rick Hughes who pull together their 60 years' cumulative experience for the exclusive benefit of you, our clients.

 Kirsty has been a Clinical Nurse Specialist in the Pain Management Service of Aberdeen Royal Infirmary and Woodend Hospital for over 11 years, specialising in acute and post-operative pain management.
-She has extensive knowledge of acute and chronic pain, as well as widespread multi-specialist nursing experience gained in the UK and abroad.
+She has extensive knowledge of acute and chronic pain, as well as widespread multi-specialist nursing experience gained in the UK and abroad over the last 30 years.
 She has also trained in a number of additional holistic therapies, all of which add to her pain-management toolkit.

 RICK HUGHES - MPhil, MBACP (Accred), BA (Hons), DipC, DipM

 In 2002, Rick became Deputy Chair of the Association for Counselling at Work and was appointed the specialist journal editor for 'Counselling at Work', a post he held for 9 years, editing some 36 editions.
 He joined the British Association for Counselling & Psychotherapy (BACP) in 2008 as their Lead Advisor: Workplace as an advocate, advisor and ambassador for talking therapies in the workplace, for practitioners, business and the UK government.
 Rick has also been a 'back-stage' therapist for STV, including for a show hosted by Lorraine Kelly (who really is as nice as she comes across on the TV!).

 A frequent contributor to the national media, trade and business press, Rick has published several books - see BOOKS.
 Rick is a registered accredited member of BACP (counselling) and subscribes to the coaching code of ethics from the International Coach Federation (coaching).
 As well as developing into an integrative counsellor and coach, he has trained in Narrative Exposure Therapy for psychological trauma support and Mindfulness-Based Stress Reduction.